martpie/museeks/README.md

 ### Bug report

-If you want to report a bug, first, thanks a lot.
-To help us, please indicate your OS, your Museeks version, and how to reproduce it.
-Adding a screen of the console (Settings -> Advanced -> enable dev mode) is a big help too.
+If you want to report a bug, first, thanks a lot, that helps us a lot.
+Please open an issue and mention your OS, your Museeks version, and how to reproduce it.
+Adding a screen of the console (Settings -> Advanced -> Enable dev mode) is a big help too.

 ---